We’re committed to fostering a more inclusive and equitable mental health, substance use health and addictions system.

 Read the tip sheet

-Quality standards for youth and family engagement
+Quality standard for youth and family engagement

 Diversity and inclusion is a core principle in both of the engagement quality standards we co-developed with clinicians, researchers, young people and families.
 This principle emphasizes that high-quality engagement is representative of the communities served and that high quality engagement practices are inclusive and culturally sensitive.